-S Profile S1 Used DSL UML and SQL, but did not participate in a development project.
-Par- 31 ticipated in a heuristic evaluation, but did not conduct usability assessments.
+S1 Used DSL UML and SQL, but did not participate in a development project.
+Participated in a heuristic evaluation, but did not conduct usability assessments.
 Never participated or conducted empirical experimental evaluation.

-S2 Used DSL SQL, UML and Relax and participated in the development project of DSL Relax.
+S2 Used DSL SQL, UML and Relax and participated in the development project of DSL Relax - in the development project of DSL Relax.
 Participated and conducted a heuristic evaluation.
-He participated in a survey, but never conducted any empirical experimental evaluation.
-S3 Used DSL SQL, UML and HTML, but did not participate in a development project.
+He participated in a survey, but never conducted any empirical experimental evaluation. - S3 Used DSL SQL, UML and HTML, but did not participate in a development project.
 Participated in a heuristic evaluation, but did not conduct usability assessments.
-Participated in a controlled experiment and conducted a survey.
-S4 Used DSL SQL and HTML, but did not participate in a development project.
-Participated in a heuristic evaluation, but did not conduct usability assess- ments.
-He participated in a case study, a controlled experiment and a survey, but never conducted an empirical experimental evaluation.
-S5 Used DSL SQL and HTML, but did not participate in a development project.
-Participated in a heuristic evaluation, but did not conduct usability assess- ments.
-Participated in a controlled experiment, but never conducted an experimental empirical evaluation.
-S6 Used DSL Method 2ed, VDM-SL, Vienna, but did not participate in the devel- opment project.
+Participated in a controlled experiment and conducted a survey. - S4 Used DSL SQL and HTML, but did not participate in a development project.
+Participated in a heuristic evaluation, but did not conduct usability assessments.
+He participated in a case study, a controlled experiment and a survey, but never conducted an empirical experimental evaluation. - S5 Used DSL SQL and HTML, but did not participate in a development project.
+Participated in a heuristic evaluation, but did not conduct usability assessments.
+Participated in a controlled experiment, but never conducted an experimental empirical evaluation. - S6 Used DSL Method 2ed, VDM-SL, Vienna, but did not participate in the development project.
 Participated in the Usability Test and Heuristic Evaluation and also conducted a Usability Test.
-It did not answer the question of partici- pation in an empirical experimental evaluation but claims to have conducted a case study and experiment.
-S7 Made use of DSL SQL, UML and HTML, but did not participate in the devel- 01 opment project.
+It did not answer the question of participation in an empirical experimental evaluation but claims to have conducted a case study and experiment. - S7 Made use of DSL SQL, UML and HTML, but did not participate in the development project.
 Participated and conducted a Heuristic Evaluation.
-Did not conduct or participate in an empirical experimental evaluation. conduct or participate in an empirical experimental evaluation.
+Did not conduct or participate in an empirical experimental evaluation.

-makes sense and argued with S2 that it would not be enough to be an expert in a method to perform an evaluation.
+related to SE and the other one to HCI.
+S2 mentioned the "3 - Data Type" step and asks the other subjects why the "3 -Data Type" step should be defined before the "4 - Empirical Study Method" step.
+He mentions that if he knew how to use a particular method, it would be easier to define the "3 - Data Type".
+However, S5 said that the order of the steps "3 - Data Type" and "4 - Empirical Study Method" makes sense and argued with S2 that it would not be enough to be an expert in a method to perform an evaluation.
 In the first interaction of subject S4, he expressed his idea that steps "3 - Data Type" and "4 - Empirical study Method" should be merged, but was convinced by the explanation of S6 that the data type must be defined before the empirical study method and stated that the data to be collected can change the method to be applied.
 S3 agreed that "3 - Data Type" must be defined before the "4 - Empirical Study Method"; at this point the interviewer instigated S7 to participate in the discussion, but he did not have anything further to add.

-"[...] the order of the Data Type and Empirical Study Method makes sense, if I am, for example, an expert in an empirical study method it would not be enough to carry out an evaluation, because if the data we want to obtain is quantitative and he only knows how to do Case Study this would not solve [...]"
-(S5)
+"[...] the order of the Data Type and Empirical Study Method makes sense, if I am, for example, an expert in an empirical study method it would not be enough to carry out an evaluation, because if the data we want to obtain is quantitative and he only knows how to do Case Study this would not solve $[...]^{"}$ (S5)